St Patrick's Athletic F.C.: First-team squad

+Academy

+Players from the academy squads that are on professional contracts with the club and/or have been named in a first team match day squad.

 Technical staff

 Youth structure

-The club field an Under-19, an Under-17, an Under-15 and an Under-14 team that compete in the League of Ireland U19 Division, League of Ireland U17 Division, League of Ireland U15 Division and League of Ireland U14 Division respectively.
+The club field an Under-20, an Under-17, an Under-15 and an Under-14 team that compete in the League of Ireland U20 Division, League of Ireland U17 Division, League of Ireland U15 Division and League of Ireland U14 Division respectively.

 NUI Maynooth Scholarship Scheme

 Set up in 2010, St Patrick's Athletic have a scholarship scheme in place with NUI Maynooth.
 The scheme allows Pats to offer young players the opportunity to play with the club's Youth sides whilst undergoing their third-level studies on a sports scholarship.
 There is a big St Pats influence in the scheme with the Soccer Development Officer at Maynooth being former Pats defender Barry Prenderville as well as club captain Ger O'Brien managing the side to their first-ever Collingwood Cup win in 2014, with teammate Brendan Clarke as his assistant.
 The scholarship scheme is a big asset to St Pats, as it helps attract the top young talent in the country to the club ahead of their rivals.
 The scheme has also been a huge success, with the Saints Under-19s side winning the Dr. Tony O'Neill Cup in 2015 to become the best side in the country, as well as a whole host of players graduating from the Youth Setup into the First Team squad.
 Among the top players to have come through the Programme are Jake Carroll, Seán Hoare, Jamie McGrath, Darragh Markey, Ciaran Kelly, Paul Rooney and Fuad Sule among others.